 When I was growing up, we had three television channels in England: BBC One, BBC Two and ITV.
-Later, when I was about nine, a new channel was added, cleverly titled Channel 4.
+Later, when I was about nine, a new channel was added – the not very imaginatively titled Channel 4.
 Today, with regular TV, satellite / cable and internet based TV there are a huge choice of different channels available, with content across the spectrum of good, bad and ugly.
 If what’s on one channel is not particularly appealing to you, there is no need to stay focused on that one channel.
 There are plenty of other options available, including turning TV off.
 But this post is not about the wide choice of TV channels that we have available today!
 This post is about the channels which God uses to get provision and blessing into our lives.

 God has a huge number of different channels.

 Usually when we are believing God for something, we have no idea what is going on behind the scenes.
 Usually we are not aware of the people that God is speaking to concerning us.
 Sometimes however, a possible channel of God’s provision may make itself known – not in the form of the actual provision, but in the form of a promise.
 Initially this can be a great encouragement, but the longer it takes for the promise to be fulfilled, the less encouraging that particular channel becomes.
 In fact, when that promise seems to be failing to materialize, it can be extremely discouraging.
 This is where you need to be looking to the Source (i.e. God) and not focus on any one particular channel.
 That channel may open up and allow God to use it, or it may not, but it really doesn’t matter.
 Like with modern television, God has a huge number of different channels available that He can use – most of which we are completely unaware of.
 I am not saying that promise will not be kept, I am saying put your trust in God and not in man.

 The temptation in this type of situation is to flick through the possible channels.